JShad30/the_recipe_store/README.md

 ### Contact

 A number of test emails were sent from the contact page to check that the form was set up correctly.........
-(Now running in python in Flask)
+(Now running in python in Flask).

+## Further Considerations

+### Navbar

+The navbar on all pages works well generally.
+However, on screen sizes such as mobile phone devices turned horizontally the screen is not high enough for all the links to fit on the screen.
+It is currently difficult to scroll this, and therefore this would be a priority as a further consideration.

+### Database and displaying recipes

+There are many ways in which the database can be used to give the user more options.
+Currently the database is used on the home page to allow the user to select meal types, preference or allergen.
+More functionality can be provided through sql and a search form to allow the user to search for desserts for people who are lactose intolerent, or nut free snacks etc.

 ## Deployment